Evolinox/SpookBot/README.md

 Basic Information will be in this README.
 For more specific questions or discussions, join our [Discord Server](https://discord.gg/4a82kzPX3j)

 ## Features
+Working Graphical User Interface for easy Setup
-Stream Audio via the "s!play [url]" command
+Stream Audio from various Sources
-Inspect Discord User Profiles with "s!inspect [mentioned user]"
+Inspect Discord User Profiles
+Create a rules embed for new Members

 ## Setup
-Command Prefix is currently "s!"
-In order to work, this Bot needs a Token from the Developers Website of Discord.
-At the moment, the Token must be manually placed in data.json file.
+First Start might be a bit buggy.
+Go to "Edit -> Set Token" and paste your Bot Token there, then go to "Edit -> Set Activity" and paste your Bot Activity in there.
+Lastly, go to "Edit -> Set Command Prefix" and set something like "s!" as your Bots Command Prefix.
+Now restart the Programm and the Bot should all be setup.

 ## Roadmap
 #### Short term goals